-'28 Days Later' Director Danny Boyle Explains the Surprising Inspirations for His Speedy Zombies
+MVPs of Horror: '28 Days Later' director Danny Boyle explains surprising inspirations for speedy zombies

 Danny Boyle didn’t exactly subscribe to the Romero school of zombies before helming the 2002 horror hit 28 Days Later.
-“I was on the fence about zombies, to be honest,” he told Yahoo Movies while promoting his new film, T2: Trainspotting.
+“I was on the fence about zombies, to be honest,” he told Yahoo Entertainment during a recent Director’s Reel interview.
 “I found them a bit daft.
 And I used to joke, ‘You can just walk away from them.
 Why does everyone panic?
 A quick-tempo walk and you’re free!
-It’s not a problem.‘”
+It’s not a problem.'”

 So after screenwriter Alex Garland, an enthusiast of the undead whose novel The Beach Boyle had adapted for the big screen two years earlier, brought the director and producer Andrew Macdonald a project about “running zombies,” Boyle was swayed.
 The post-apocalyptic creatures were a far cry from the lumbering horde in the Night of the Living Dead films.
 The 28 Days Later flesh eaters not only were fast, but punishingly strong, too — something that, per Boyle, had a surprising inspiration.

-Note: [Editor’s note: A version of this story was originally published in March 2017.]